Vid-02/NVIDIA_Jetson-Nano/README.md

 -To exit the code you can press 'q' or Ctrl+C in the terminal

 # TO RUN THE CODE
--Refer Requirements.txt file in my repository and complete the initial setup and various installations that are required -After completing the above step you can run the main code i.e. doorcam.py in the respective folder(Door
+-Refer Requirements.txt file in my repository and complete the initial setup and various installations that are required.
+-After completing the above step you can run the main code i.e. doorcam.py in the respective folder(Door_camera_face_detection).

 # USE
 This project can be used as realtime door camera for home-security purposes.
 We can keep track of number of visitors at our home datewise with the respective